 Maybe, maybe not.
 If you do not, breastfeed your baby anyhow, and allow yourself and him to enjoy the special relationship that it brings.
 In any case, some breastmilk is better than none.

 Very Important: If you decide to take the medications (the hormones and/or the domperidone), your family doctor must be aware of what you are taking and why.
-It is very important to have a physical and have your blood pressure checked before starting the protocols and perhaps have a pap smear if you haven’t had one for a while.
+It is very important to have a physical examination and have your blood pressure checked before starting the protocols and perhaps have a pap smear if you haven’t had one for a while.
 Significant side effects have been rare, but that does not mean they cannot happen.
 Your doctor needs to be following you, and once the baby is with you, your baby’s doctor needs to know that you are breastfeeding him and needs to follow the baby’s progress just as s/he would any other baby.
+Furthermore, it is important to maintain contact, in person if possible, with our clinic until the breastfeeding is going as well as possible.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.